 Woven through the entire process is ceremony, acknowledging the sacred, the life giving forces of the earth, the sky, the gods and goddesses.

-Community based seed collections promote security but family based collections are essential and is where the knowledge, innovations and practises are held.
+Community based seed collections promote security but family based collections are essential and is where the knowledge, innovations and practices are held.